U.S. Visas

 Available

-Fees: Yes, varies by jurisdiction
+Fees: Yes, but fees vary by jurisdiction.

 Document Name: Adoptionsbeschluss